 National Leadership Program, Spring 2019

-Justin Tapp was a Public Policy Apprentice at RespectAbility’s National Leadership Program.
+Justin Tapp was a Public Policy Fellow at RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Tapp graduated from The University of Toledo (UT) in Toledo, Ohio in May of 2019 with his bachelor’s degree in Disability Studies and Political Science.

 Tapp’s interest in the nonprofit sphere stems from his passion for assisting marginalized groups by advocating, participating in the political process that affects public policy, and strengthening the social and economic awareness for individuals with disabilities.
 Overall, Tapp is motivated in researching the most accessible inclusion strategies, providing knowledge on the common barriers faced for those with disabilities, and ensuring compliance with the Americans with Disabilities Act of 1990.
 He especially wants to improve policy concerning Title II, Title VII and FMLA.

 Tapp’s interests in disability issues comes from UT’s disability studies program.
 The disability studies program is Ohio’s first and only program that focuses on disability in academic scholarship, social discourse and public policy.
 Tapp has learned the meaning of human difference and how society accepts or resists certain notions of “normal” behavior, function and appearance.
 He is learning to understand the full spectrum of human variation, and the challenging barriers that prevent disabled individuals from participating fully in common activities such as socializing in public.
 Justin also has the privilege to be the Disability Studies Student Organization’s treasurer at UT.